 Pardon our dust!
 This exhibit will be closed for renovations from March 25–April 11, 2019.

-The McFerrin Fabergé Collection is now being presented in a new state-of-the-art gallery in the Cullen Hall of Gems and Minerals.
-This new gallery is made possible by the generous underwriting of the Artie and Dorothy McFerrin Foundation.
+The McFerrin Fabergé Collection is presented in the state-of-the-art gallery in the Cullen Hall of Gems and Minerals.
+This gallery is made possible by the generous underwriting of the Artie and Dorothy McFerrin Foundation.

-The first installation in the gallery is the new special exhibition Fabergé: Royal Gifts.
+The first installation in the gallery is the special exhibition Fabergé: The Art of Presentation.
 Visitors will experience the design artistry and craftsmanship of the Fabergé workmasters in an intimate setting.

 Currently numbering over 600 pieces, the McFerrin Fabergé Collection is the largest private collection of Fabergé in the world—a treasure trove of objects reflecting the artistry of the Fabergé firm.

-Fabergé: Royal Gifts explores the international politics, diplomacy, economics and innovation in the 19th and early 20th centuries.
+Fabergé: The Art of Presentation explores the international politics, diplomacy, economics and innovation in the 19th and early 20th centuries.
 Beginning with the magnificent crown jewels of Catherine the Great, the development of Peter Carl Fabergé’s techniques and inspiration are explored.

 One of the unique treasures displayed is a Fabergé piece inspired by a Scythian gold arm band dating to the 4th century BC.
 One of only four known today, Fabergé exhibited this piece at the 1882 Pan-Russian Exhibition in Moscow.
 In 1885 the House of Fabergé was named “Goldsmith by special appointment to the Imperial Crown.”